MicrosoftDocs/azure-docs/articles/azure-arc/data/troubleshoot-managed-instance.md

 All replicas should be connected & healthy.
 Here is the detailed description of the query results [sys.dm_hadr_availability_replica_states](/sql/relational-databases/system-dynamic-management-views/sys-dm-hadr-availability-replica-states-transact-sql).

-If you find it is not synchronized or not connected unexpectedly, try to kill the pod which has the problem.
+If you find it'sn't synchronized or not connected unexpectedly, try to kill the pod which has the problem.
 If problem persists, collect logs and contact support.
 See [Collecting the logs](#collecting-the-logs).

 > [!NOTE]
 > If there are some large database in the instance, the seeding process to secondary could take a while.
 If this happens, wait for seeding to complete.